Frequently Asked Questions

 What does "A&M" stand for?

-Texas A&M, the state's first public institution of higher education, was opened on Oct.
-4, 1876, as the Agricultural and Mechanical College of Texas, and at that time the "A" and "M" initials were used to abbreviate the name components.
-When the institution gained university status in 1963, the "A&M" representation (no periods, no spaces, and with an ampersand) was incorporated into the official name in deference to the institution's history and rich traditions, but the individual letters no longer explicitly stand for anything.
+Agricultural and Mechanical, originally, but today the letters no longer explicitly stand for anything.
+When Texas A&M was opened on Oct.
+4, 1876 as the state's first public institution of higher education, it was called the Agricultural and Mechanical College of Texas, or "A&M" for short.
+When the institution gained university status in 1963, the "A&M" representation was incorporated into the official name in deference to the institution's history and rich traditions.
+Note that A&M has no periods, no spaces, but has an ampersand.

 What is an Aggie?

 An Aggie is a student at Texas A&M. In the early 1900s, Texas A&M students were referred to as "Farmers."
 The term Aggie began to be used in the 1920s, and in 1949, when the yearbook changed its name from The Longhorn to Aggieland, Aggie became the official student body nickname.